Oceania > Australia: Covid-19 and Travel

 Australia's border is open.

-You do not need to provide proof of COVID-19 vaccination to travel to and from Australia.
+All travelers do not need to provide proof of a negative COVID-19 test to meet Australia's travel requirements including people travelling to Australia from China, Hong Kong, and Macau.

 Mask wearing on international flights to Australia is no longer mandatory.
 Travellers continue to be encouraged to consider wearing a mask to reduce their personal risk of contracting and spreading COVID-19.